-Perfect for Super Bowl Sunday!
+Perfect for Super Bowl Sunday or any get together with friends!
 Our guest chef Bricia Lopez shares her recipe for nachos with inspiration from Oaxaca.
 Try them and you’ll never go back to regular nachos!

 - Servings 4-6